conventional-changelog/conventional-changelog/packages/conventional-changelog-jquery/convention.md

 ### Subject

 This is the first line.
 It consists of a component, like "Event" or "Autocomplete".
-This line must be 72 characters or less.
-There should be no full stop (period) at the end.

 ### Long description

 There are two line breaks between the subject and the long description.
-The description can have any length and formatting, like lists, but it must be hard-wrapped at 80 characters.
+The description can have any length and formatting, like lists.

 ### References